akuhn/methodsolver/README.md

 Use with caution and beware of side effects!

-The solver attempts to executes the block with arbitrary methods found on the reciever.
+The solver attempts to executes the block with arbitrary methods found on the receiver.
 Append the symbol of dangerous methods to `Methodsolver::BLACKLIST` in order to blacklist them.

 ## Installation